 What Are the Odds?

-February 5, 2016 — Brian Wood, Lead Technical Writer, Document and Media Systems
+February 5, 2016 — Brian Wood, Technical Communications & Outreach Manager

 “What are the odds?”
 This phrase is often tossed around to point out seemingly coincidental occurrences, and it’s normally intended as a rhetorical question.
 Most people won’t even wager a guess; they know that the implied answer is usually “very slim.”

 However, I always find myself fascinated by this question.
 I like to think about the events leading up to a situation and what sorts of unseen mechanisms might be at work.
 I interpret the question as a challenge, an exciting topic worthy of discussion.
 In some cases the odds may seem incalculable—and I’ll admit it’s not always easy.
 However, a quick investigation of the surrounding mathematics can give you a lot of insight.
 Hopefully after reading this post, you’ll have a better answer the next time someone asks, “What are the odds?”